 Dotson's stories have taken him to every state, many times, and around the world.
 He is an internationally acclaimed documentary producer.
 His film, El Capitan's Courageous Climbers (NBC Productions,) was the winner of seven International Film and Video Festivals and was awarded documentary's highest honor, the CINE Grand Prize.
 He started with a groundbreaking film called “Through the Looking Glass, Darkly,” which chronicled Black history in the old west at a time when such history was mostly ignored by mainstream media.
 “Looking Glass” won every major award and started Dotson on his long career at NBC News.

-He was also the writer and host of “Bob Dotson's America,” a series of programs on the Travel Channel and has written three books, the latest "American Story," (Viking Press, New York, NY) will be published in March 2013.
+He was also the writer and host of “Bob Dotson's America,” a series of programs on the Travel Channel and has written three books, the latest "American Story," (Viking Press, New York, NY) was published in March 2013.
 His literary writing has won the George Washington Honor Medal for excellence.

 Dotson's stories often take him to places other reporters seldom stop, so over the years he saved more than 6,000 videotapes, whenever his bosses, looking to save space, tossed them out.
 He preserved not just the stories themselves, but every field cassette.
 For three decades, they were maintained at his own expense in air-conditioned rooms — first in his basement, then, as the collection grew, in warehouses.
 He finally returned them to NBC when the company agreed to digitize this unique archive and make it available to scholars.
 NBC donated a copy of Dotson's archive to the University of Oklahoma in the state where his career began.